-- (1) Represents availability prior to giving effect to borrowings outstanding under the PAA commercial paper program, which reduce available capacity under the facilities.
-There were no commercial paper borrowings outstanding as of June 30, 2020. - Available capacity under the PAA senior unsecured revolving credit facility and the PAA senior secured hedged inventory facility was reduced by outstanding letters of credit of \$95 million and \$17 million, respectively.
+(1) Represents availability prior to giving effect to borrowings outstanding under the PAA commercial paper program, which reduce available capacity under the facilities.
+There were no commercial paper borrowings outstanding as of March 31, 2020.

+Available capacity under the PAA senior unsecured revolving credit facility and the PAA senior secured hedged inventory facility was reduced by outstanding letters of credit of \$97 million and \$9 million, respectively.

 Current macroeconomic and geopolitical conditions including the collapse of oil prices driven by both the decrease in demand caused by the COVID-19 pandemic and excess supply has caused liquidity issues impacting many energy companies; however, we believe that we have, and will continue to have, the ability to access the PAA commercial paper program and credit facilities, which we use to meet our short-term cash needs.
 We believe that our financial position remains strong and we have sufficient liquidity; however, extended disruptions in the financial markets and/or energy price volatility that adversely affect our business may have a materially adverse effect on our financial condition, results of operations or cash flows.
 In addition, usage of the PAA credit facilities, which provide the financial backstop for the PAA commercial paper program, is subject to ongoing compliance with covenants.
-As of June 30, 2020, PAA was in compliance with all such covenants.
+As of March 31, 2020, PAA was in compliance with all such covenants.
 Also, see Item 1A.
 "Risk Factors" included in our 2019 Annual Report on Form 10-K and Item 1A.
-"Risk Factors" in Part II of our Quarterly Report on Form 10-Q for the quarter ended March 31, 2020 for further discussion regarding such risks that may impact our liquidity and capital resources.
+"Risk Factors" below in Part II of this Form 10-Q for further discussion regarding such risks that may impact our liquidity and capital resources.